JohnDuncanScott/2d-game-engine-comparison/README.md

 * C++ - subjectively harder than the others to learn.
 Great for optimisation.
 Usually seen in high performance systems, low level software and games (e.g. **Unreal Engine**)

 ## Engine Guides
+These guides have been curated by myself to get you started quickly:
 * [General](docs/general_engine_guide.md)
 * [GDevelop](docs/gdevelop_engine_guide.md)
 * [Unity](docs/unity_engine_guide.md)